boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

        autoscaling.behavior.stabilizationWindowSeconds
       </td>
       <td>
        The stabilization window is used by the autoscaling algorithm to consider the computed desired state from the past to prevent scaling.
-By default the value is 60 to provide a custom downscale stabilization window of 1 minute.
+By default, the value is 60 to provide a custom downscale stabilization window of 1 minute.
       </td>
     </tr>
     <tr>